aiswaryaasri03/NLP_Sentiment_Analysis_Logistic_Regression/README.md

-# Tamil Movie Review Sentiment Analysis
+# NLP Sentiment Analysis on Tamil Movie Reviews using Logistic Regression
-This project applies Natural Language Processing (NLP) techniques to classify Tamil-language movie reviews into Negative, Neutral, and Positive sentiments using a Logistic Regression model.
+This project performs Sentiment Analysis on Tamil movie reviews using Natural Language Processing (NLP) techniques and a Logistic Regression model.
+The sentiment is categorized into Negative, Neutral, and Positive.